asorbini/rticonnextdds-ros2-demos/README.md

 cd ws-connext-demos-rmw

 # Clone and build rmw_connextdds (use `-b <branch>` to clone a branch for a
-# specific release, or leave out to target Rolling)
+# specific release, or leave it out to target Rolling)
 git clone -b foxy https://github.com/ros2/rmw_connextdds src/ros2/rmw_connextdds

 # If you have multiple target libraries installed you might need to select the